Load Center vs. Panelboard: What’s the Difference?

 This article is based on information from the following authoritative sources:

-- NFPA 70®, National Electrical Code® (NEC®), 2023 Edition
+- NFPA 70®, National Electrical Code® (NEC®), current edition (consult the edition adopted by the authority having jurisdiction)

 - UL 67 – Standard for Panelboards